Marketplace Recipe

 A marketplace is an online commerce store that allows different vendors to sell their products within the same commerce system.
 Customers can purchase products from any of these vendors, and vendors can manage their orders separately.

-In Medusa, you can create a Marketplace Module that implements custom data models, such as vendors or sellers, and link those data models to existing ones such as products and orders.
+Medusa's Framework for customizations facilitates building a marketplace.
+You can create a Marketplace Module that implements custom data models, such as vendors or sellers, and link those data models to existing ones such as products and orders.
 You also expose custom features using API routes, and implement complex flows using workflows.

 Create Custom Module with Data Models#